-This article has been donated by Rose of Ludlow Quilt and Sew.
+This project has been written by Rose of Ludlow Quilt and Sew.
 Ludlow Quilt and Sew is an excellent resource for both quilters and sewers alike.
 Their website offers informative articles, guides and patterns for free as well as offering a range of fabrics and patterns you can buy to get you started.
-Visit their website here: http://www.ludlowquiltandsew.co.uk/
+Visit their website here http://www.ludlowquiltandsew.co.uk/

 You don't need any previous experience to make this clutch bag - just heaps of enthusiasm.
 Even a sewing machine is not essential, although it does speed things up enormously.
 My instructions are based on the assumption that you have a sewing machine, but you could handsew the seams if you choose.

 If you have a machine, the only handstitching you will need is slipstitching and basting.